Computing: Free Pascal Programming

 Notes:

 1: If, after the installation is done, you don't find a launch shortcut for Lazarus, rebooting may be required.
-You can always launch the IDE from a terminal by entering lazarus-ide.
+Also, you can normally launch the IDE from a terminal by entering lazarus-ide.

 2: I haven't installed Lazarus on Linux Mint, to be sure not to mess up my FPC cross-compiler for DOS, 16bit, installed there.

-3: If on some distribution, you get the error message that add-apt-repository does not exist, install the package software-properties-common before using it.
+3: If with some Linux distribution, you get the error message that add-apt-repository does not exist, install the package software-properties-common before using it.

 If you find this text helpful, please, support me and this website by signing my guestbook.